yulinzhu17/yulinzhu17.github.io/README.md

 - BS Applied Math @Johns Hopkins (Aug 2017 - May 2021)

 ## Interests and Experience
 Before pursuing my PhD, I worked full-time as a junior trader (high-frequency market making) at Pulsar Trading in HK.
 Prior to that, I was a 2023 summer intern (equity volatility) at Millennium Management in NYC.
-Via Prof. Ali Hirsa (Columbia IEOR), I have done in-semester deep learning research work for Wellington Management as well as European Investment Bank and European Central Bank during the Columbia MFE.
+Via Prof. Ali Hirsa (Columbia IEOR), I have done in-semester deep learning research work for Wellington Management as well as ECB & EIB during the Columbia MFE.

+## Research
+During my PhD @CUHK, I will be jointly supervised by Prof. Tony Sit and Prof. Hoi-Ying Wong.
+This section will be updated.

+## Teaching
+To be edited.